 What a saving!

-What You Will Need To Make Your Own Liposomal Vitamin C
+What You’ll Need To Make Your Own Liposomal Vitamin C

 1. Vitamin C – Ascorbic Acid